adobe/bridgeService/README.md

 [![javadoc](https://javadoc.io/badge2/com.adobe.campaign.tests.bridge.service/integroBridgeService/javadoc.svg)](https://javadoc.io/doc/com.adobe.campaign.tests.bridge.service/integroBridgeService)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=adobe_bridgeService&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=adobe_bridgeService)

-This project allows you to expose Integro ACC as a REST service.
-It allows you to make calls to Java code.
+This project allows you to expose your Java project/library as a REST service.
+It allows you to make calls to Java code from any language or framework you are in.

 ## Table of Contents
 - [Release Notes](#release-notes)